mjhershfield/universal_interface/documentation/planning.md

     - Need to choose one
         - Put commands in the TX data FIFO, have the peripheral parse them and manage them
         - have an external input (RAM-style)
+    - Probably want at minimum a self-clearing reset as a configuration register.
 - General control signals
     - Idle output (safe to reconfigure)
     - Reset input (active high)